 “You’re such a fucking Tory.”

 At this, of course, I took offense.
-But a kiss ended the discussion.
+But a kiss ended the debate.

 The ride was uneventful.
 She sat by the window, gripping my hand and gazing out at the passing countryside.
-I relished each clack of the train’s wheels, and each of the many photos of her daughter on her phone.
+I relished each clack of the train’s wheels.
 I was going to Dublin with her.
-I could buy clothes and things and could go straight back to Newcastle from there.
-Or I could bring her back to Brighton at New Year’s and we could go to Newcastle together.
+I could buy clothes and things and could go straight to Newcastle from there.
+Or I could bring her back to Brighton at New Year’s and we could go to Newcastle.
+Together.

 It was all a muddle, but it all involved me and her.
 And Maeve.
 I knew I would love her immediately as I loved her mother immediately.